nsk-mironov/kotlin-jetpack/README.md

   val booleanOrNull: Boolean? by bindOptionalBooleanArgument("extra_boolean") }
 ```
+These methods can be used with `Activity`, `Fragment`, and support library `Fragment` subclasses.
+You can also implement `ArgumentsAware` interface to provide a custom arguments source.
 Full list of supported bindings:
 - `bindBooleanArgument` / `bindOptionalBooleanArgument`
 - `bindDoubleArgument` / `bindOptionalDoubleArgument`
 - `bindIntArgument` / `bindOptionalIntArgument`